by Robert Kiyosaki

 This question is at the heart of Kiyosaki’s Rich Dad Poor Dad.

+His answer?
 Don’t settle for less than forever…

 The 3 Steps to Financial Freedom